yibocat/MohuPy/README.md

  - [x] Q-rung orthopair hesitant fuzzy sets
  - [ ] Neural network
  - [ ] Fuzzy function
- - [ ] Derivatives of mohunum function and gradients of mohuset functions
+ - [ ] Derivatives of fuzznum function and gradients of mohuset functions
  - [ ] Symbol mohu function
  - [ ] Adapted to GPU
  - [ ] Integrate the operations of fuzzy numbers and fuzzy sets into computational graph models